LimeFizzy/LifeCouldBeDream/README.md

    - **Sequence Memorization:** Users are shown a sequence of items and must recall the exact order.

 2. **User Progress Tracking**
-   - Track the performance of users across multiple sessions and provide insights on their cognitive improvements.
+   - Track the performance of users across multiple sessions and provide statistics on their cognitive improvements.

-3. **Responsive Design**
-   - Fully responsive UI built with **React** and **TypeScript** to ensure compatibility with various devices.

 -------------------------------------